This is real

 few clergy have spoken out

-Some were retaliated against & punished for speaking
+Some were retaliated against & punished severely for speaking

 'truth to power'